barbushin/javascript-errors-notifier/README.md

 ## Installation

-Add [JavaScript Errors Notifier](https://chrome.google.com/webstore/detail/javascript-errors-notifie/jafmfknfnkoekkdocjiaipcnmkklaajd) extension to your Google Chrome, and check [test page](http://php-console.com/instance/examples/#handle_javascript_errors) to see how JavaScript errors will be handled in your browser.
+Add [JavaScript Errors Notifier](https://chrome.google.com/webstore/detail/javascript-errors-notifie/jafmfknfnkoekkdocjiaipcnmkklaajd) extension to your Google Chrome, and check [test page](http://php-console.com/js_errors.html) to see how JavaScript errors will be handled in your browser.

 ## Features

-* Show alert icon in address bar when JavaScript error occurs
+* Change extension icon color in toolbar when JavaScript error occurs
+* Show error icon in bottom right page corner
-* Show error message and source when click on notification icon
+* Show errors details by click on toolbar or notification icon
 * Error source URL in popup is clickable
-* Show errors notification popups(optional)
+* Show errors details in notification popup
-* Show errors stack traces(optional)
+* Show errors stack traces
-* Show errors column number(optional)
+* Show errors column number
 * Error source in notification popups is clickable
 * Does not overrides user-defined error handler
 * Handle console.error() calls